 - Endocarditis: infection of the heart

 At this juncture in time, a person is more likely to be infected with MRSA while hospitalized.
 MRSA has been known to spread rapidly through hospitals, impacting many patients.
 However, MRSA infections are now ever more commonly occurring outside of medical settings, including in a person’s home.
-Because of the truly dire nature of a MRSA, if a family member or even a guest in your home is diagnosed with the infection, you must give serious thought to the need for thorough infectious disease cleanup.
+Because of the truly dire nature of an MRSA, if a family member or even a guest in your home is diagnosed with the infection, you must give serious thought to the need for thorough infectious disease cleanup.

 A person becomes infected with MRSA bacteria through a break in the skin.
 This includes even a tiny nick or small abrasion.

-Not only is MRSA bacteria daunting to combat when a person is infected, it is virulent in its ability to live for extended periods of time on surfaces of different types.
+Not only is MRSA bacteria daunting to combat when a person is infected, but it is also virulent in its ability to live for extended periods of time on surfaces of different types.
 For example, MRSA can be found on the skin and in the nose of individuals, including people who are and are not infected by the bacteria.
 In addition, MRSA bacteria can survive for months on inanimate objects, including hard surfaces of various types and doorknobs.

 The Lowly Flu – Isn’t Really Lowly